jeanbaptisteb/classic_wikipedia/README.md

 ## Roadmap
 I will investigate reported bugs and fix them if possible.
 Pull requests are more than welcome relatively to that.

-More features will come progressively, and might require some additional permissions as they'll probably involve saving preferences.
+More features may come progressively, depending on user requests.

 ## License
 The code is licensed under the [ Mozilla Public License 2.0 ](https://www.mozilla.org/en-US/MPL/2.0/).